 Step 6: Enrich signals with additional data

 Raw signals are useful.
-Enriched signals are powerful.
-The Rodz API also exposes enrichment endpoints that let you pull additional company and contact data.
+Enriched signals give your reps what they need to send one well-timed message instead of a follow-up sequence.
+The Rodz API exposes enrichment endpoints that let you pull additional company and contact data.

 After receiving a signal, add another HTTP Request node: